Tsunamis in the Atlantic Ocean

 - Tsunami Laboratory - Siberian Division, Russian Academy of Sciences

-- Catalogue of Caribbean Tsunami
+- Caribbean Tsunami Information Center

 The Atlantic Ocean, however, has also been home to several devastating tsunamis, the most notable being the 1755 tsunami that hit Portugal, Spain, and northern Africa.
 Only the larger of these events are summarized below.
 At the end of each summary are links to more information on each event.